alfusinigoj/SpringOne-Modernizing.NET-Workshop/README.md

 Our goals are

-    Get this application operational on Cloud Foundry
+1. Get this application operational on Cloud Foundry

-    Ensure the application is scalable
+1. Ensure the application is scalable

-    Use solutions that are minimally invasive to the code base
+1. Use solutions that are minimally invasive to the code base

-Exercise 1: Push the application and try to scale (WIP @Chris)
+Exercise 1: Push the application and try to scale
 ----------------

 Create a manifest for the backend in the root of its directory.